 The Knights evolved from late-night chamber music reading parties with friends at the home of violinist Colin Jacobsen and cellist Eric Jacobsen.
-The Jacobsen brothers, who also founded the string quartet Brooklyn Rider, serve as artistic directors of The Knights, with Eric Jacobsen as conductor.
+The Jacobsen brothers, who are also founding members of the string quartet Brooklyn Rider, serve as artistic directors of The Knights, with Eric Jacobsen as conductor.
 The Knights are committed to creating unusual and adventurous partnerships across disciplines; they perform in traditional concert halls as well as parks, plazas, and bars, all in an effort to reach listeners of all backgrounds and invite them into their music-making.
 Since incorporating in 2007, the orchestra has toured consistently across the United States and Europe.

 The Knights are proud to be known as “one of Brooklyn’s sterling cultural products…known far beyond the borough for their relaxed virtuosity and expansive repertory” (The New Yorker).
 Their roster boasts musicians of remarkably diverse talents, including composers, arrangers, singer-songwriters, and improvisers, who bring a range of cultural influences to the group, from jazz and klezmer to pop and indie rock music.
 The unique camaraderie within the group retains the intimacy and spontaneity of chamber music in performance.
 Through the palatable joy and friendship in their music-making, each musician strives to include new and familiar audiences to experience this important art form.

 The Greater Bridgeport Symphony process actually began in the 1930s, during the Great Depression when music pulsated from a State Street building next to City Hall, where Frank Foti conducted the Works Progress Administration (WPA) Symphony Orchestra, formed for unemployed musicians who previously played at local theatres.
 Currently GBS presents five subscription concerts per season, but this is only the most visible sign of their presence in the Greater Bridgeport community.
 An essential part of their mission is education.
-In the spring of 2016, GBS visited Bridge Academy and Central High School in Bridgeport, and Notre Dame High School in Fairfield.
-Eric Jacobsen and Concertmaster Debbie Wong performed for the students, and engaged them in conversation about the relevancy of symphonic music in their lives.
+Eric Jacobsen and Concertmaster Debbie Wong regularly perform for students in local schools, engaging them in conversation about the relevancy of symphonic music in their lives.

 On his time with Brooklyn Rider, Eric Jacobsen comments: